 - Use online booking websites: these types of restaurants are designed to make your life easier.
 Whether you’re looking for afternoon tea, Christmas lunch, bottomless brunches or a simple evening meal for two, restaurant booking apps like Squaremeal help you filter by your location, dietary choices and type of meal to find something suitable.

 - Search Google for ‘vegan food near me’: This is something we regularly do when we visit a new area, although their listings can sometimes be out of date and we’ve turned up a couple of times to a location only to find it closed!
-So do check the businesses personal social media pages or websites to double check!
+So double check the business’s personal social media pages or websites!